 Having a degree could make you more employable in certain industries, even if it's not an essential requirement.
 University will give you three years to grow as a person, try new things, and really work out what you want from your career.

 The transferable skills that come from studying at university - critical thinking, research, independence and project management, to name just a few - are valued by employers in all industries.

 Leap into the world of work

-What do Simon Cowell, The Apprentice's Karren Brady, Facebook founder Mark Zuckerberg, and vlogger Zoella have in common?
+What do Simon Cowell, Facebook founder Mark Zuckerberg, and vlogger Zoella have in common?
 None of them got a university degree.
 But, they're all successful in their careers, so it's worth remembering that you don't need to go to uni to become a success.